dharmendrahike/Hikeathon/README-original.markdown

 CWAC-Cam2: Taking Pictures.
 Made (Somewhat) Sensible.
 Again.
 ============================================================

+**This library is discontinued and deprecated.**
+New projects should look elsewhere, and existing projects should plan on migrating to something else.

 Taking pictures using a third-party app is fairly straightforward, using `ACTION_IMAGE_CAPTURE` and `ACTION_VIDEO_CAPTURE`.
 However, different camera apps have slightly different behavior, meaning that you are prone to getting